sectoramen/CloudFormationStuff/README.md

 Automation makes life easier.
 Enjoy my cloudformation stacks!

-## ProwlerEC2toS3withSSMandSQS
+## ProwlerEC2toS3withSSMandSQS-3Modes

 A CloudFormation stack to run prowler on an EC2 instance.
+Depending on the CloudFormation parameters used, prowler will run as follows:

+- **if AWSOrganizations** is set to **true** then the AWSAccounts Parameter will be ignored.
+This parameter takes over the **AWSAccounts** parameter.
+In this case you must run this CloudFormation stack on the AWS root account.
+Prowler will run against all accounts in the Organization
+- **if: AWSOrganizations** is set to **false** and **AWSAccounts** contains one or more AWS accounts (separated by space), then Prowler will run against the listed accounts.
-Prowler will run on the same account you are deploying the stack on.
+- **if AWSOrganizations** is set to **false** and **AWSAccounts** is **empty**, then Prowler will run on the same account you are deploying the stack on.

 The stack creates the following Resources:

 - **All the Networking components:** a VPC, a Public and Private Subnet, an Internet Gateway, a NAT Gateway, and the Routing Tables.
 - **All the Security Stuff:** SG with no inbound and only TCP 443 outbound, IAM Policy and Role to Run Prowler locally with Assume Role and access the EC2 instance via SSM session manager.